microadam/benq-w1070-http-control/README.md

 curl http://127.0.0.1:7638/hdmi2
 ```

 Also exposes a websocket server for listening for events of when the projector turns on or off.
-This is done using [Primus](https://github.com/primus/primus)
+This is done using [Primus](https://github.com/primus/primus).
+See `test.js` for an example of how to use.

 Disclaimer: this was hacked together in a few hours, it works for my use case, but your mileage may vary.
 Please open an issue if you have any questions and I will do by best to respond